tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022/README.md

 - Tools and Technologies used
 - Setting up the Development environment
 - Testing the features/functionalities
-- A sample of testing the `Update` route through POSTMAN
 - Notes and Caveats

 ## Task and Goal of this Challenge